na018/service-worker-pwa/README.md

 ./start.sh and follow the menu! (if you need to remove a container see docker documentation!)
 ````
 !Beware the Firebase API-Key and the notification-vapidkeys are not stored in the git repo!
+!To store new subscriptions in Firebase you have to adjust the rules to write "true" of the realtimedatabase!